 Must-Know Dusting Hacks

 Coffee filters are great for cleaning TV screens, laptop displays, and phone screens.
 Simply use a new filter to wipe off the entire screen.
-It’s gentle enough not to scratch but efficient in capturing dust.
+It’s gentle enough not to scratch but efficient in capturing dirt.

-Wrap each cloth around the tongs and tie with elastic bands.
+Wrap each cloth around the tongs and tie them with elastic bands.
 Simply grasp the tongs and move them to either side of each individual blind.
 This hack may also be used with a little cleaner on the cloths.

 Wipe the lightbulb carefully with a towel dampened with rubbing alcohol.
 Check that the lights are switched off and that the bulbs are cool.

 Cleaning a fan frequently necessitates disassembling the complete unit in order to reach the blades.
 However, because this is time-consuming, it is frequently neglected until the fan is filthy.
-Fortunately, we’ve discovered an incredible trick that will clean your fan in an instant.
+Fortunately, I’ve discovered an incredible trick that will clean your fan in an instant.

 Have you ever been typing away on your keyboard when you notice how filthy it is?
 But how do you move from one key to the next?
 You could have some slime laying around the house if you’re a parent or a child at heart.

 You’ve probably seen the clever, slimy cleaning gadget designed particularly for cleaning keyboards and remote controllers.
 However, if you already have slime in the house, you don’t need to buy a product like this.
-Make your own slime with borax, warm water, glue, and food colouring.
+Make your own slime with borax, warm water, glue, and food coloring.

 You may come across rubbing alcohol-based candle-cleaning techniques.
 This, though, is a definite no-no. Because rubbing alcohol is very flammable, it will transform your candle into a miniature blaze.

-We discovered a fantastic trick to make the process easier.
+I discovered a fantastic trick to make the process easier.
 A moist and dry microfiber cloth, a hairdryer, an extension tool like the Swiffer, and a sheet are all you need.

 Take advantage of this chance to clean away the clutter.
 Put books in a donation box if you haven’t read them in years or won’t use them again.